Student Lab Setup

 Yours may not look identical.
 As long as you see the "_(config-if-range)_", you are in good shape.
 This command has selected all the ports on the switch (ports 1-24) and entered configuration mode for them.
 Any commands you enter from here on will apply to each port within your specified range.

-Enter the following two commands.
-They will change the port to vlan60 and increase the connection speed of the port.
+Enter the following three commands.
+They will change the ports you select to use vlan60 and increase the connection speed of the port.

 The second command is nonessential and only makes connecting to the ports faster.
 It is often turned off for debugging purposes.